dhopp1/nowcast_lstm_matlab/README.md

 addpath('/your_path/nowcast_lstm_matlab/'); % directing MATLAB to this repo LSTM = nowcast_lstm_matlab; % instantiating the object from which to call the functions LSTM.initialize_session(); % initializing the accompanying Python session

+% for simplicity in interaction with Python, it's best to store the date column as strings of format "YYYY-MM-DD" when training or predicting with models

 % data read
 my_df = readtable("data.csv");